marcusoftnet/marcusoftnet.github.io/_posts/2016-09-28-principles-over-practices.md

 What if the practice needs to evolve?
 I remember when RUP (Rational Unified Process) was _the way_ to do things.
 It failed, since it builds on the notion of long feedback loops which has turned out to be really hard to implement.

-Or did it… No it didn't, because it stated clearly that you should only use the part of RUP that supports you and your organisation.
+Or did it… No it didn't, because it stated clearly that you should only use the part of RUP that supports you and your organization.
 But everyone (that I saw) still implemented everything of it.
 Just because it was there and, more importantly, because no-one knew where we going;

 - This big SAD document feels so stupid - should we stop doing it, do it better, do it in iterations, AAAAH - what is it?
 - We really should change the way we write these sequence diagrams, it doesn't gives me value most of the time.
 "Ap ap ap - that's not RUP.
 RUP tells us to …"